 Although I say that you can get 12 Queen Cakes out of this recipe.
 I usually end up getting around 9 buns.
 I attribute this to the giant US cupcake liners that I have.
 I’m sure that paper buns cases were a lot smaller than these when I was a child.
 So, bear this in mind when you’re baking.
 If you want the bun cases to be filled to the top after they have baked, then they need to be about three-quarters full before they go in the oven.
 And if, like me, you have larger cupcake or muffin cases, then you might only get 9 buns from this recipe, rather than the 12 it should make.

 You may spot that there is no vanilla or flavoring of any kind in this recipe.
 This is a pretty old, traditional recipe, so it doesn’t include vanilla.
 Some recipes do have lemon zest or orange flower water in them, both of which I think would work well, but for this one, we’re keeping it simple.

 Light, fluffy and sweet.
 And it was refreshing not to have any vanilla in these.
 I definitely didn’t miss it and they taste just like the wee buns of my childhood.

-- Add the egg gradually and keep beating until incorporated.
+- Then add the egg gradually and keep beating until incorporated.

 - Sieve the flour, baking powder and salt and fold into the mixture with a metal spoon.

-- Remove from the tin and cool on a wire rack.
+- Bake for 10-15 minutes until risen and golden brown.
+Then remove from the tin and leave to cool on a wire rack.